 In March 2013 the Federal Council of Agricultural Societies (FCAS) agreed that the National Cattle Health Statement would become the Herd Health Status and Declaration Form for Shows and Sales for beef and dairy cattle.

-On 1 January 2014 the FCAS now requires sheep producers to use the National Sheep Health Statement which replaces the Sheep Show and Sale by Exhibition form.
+As of 1 January 2014 the FCAS requires sheep producers to use the National Sheep Health Statement, which replaces the Sheep Show and Sale by Exhibition form.

 Beef cattle: Please use the National Cattle Health Statement